xpw0222/uchicago-pyanno/docs/source/developer_guide.rst

     $ make html

-   Make sure the the `pyanno` package is in the `PYTHONPATH`, or Shpinx will fail to generate the API documentation.
+   Make sure the the `pyanno` package is in the `PYTHONPATH`, or Sphinx will fail to generate the API documentation.

 4) Enter `DOCPATH`, check that the documentation has been correctly generated,